Alveolar soft part sarcoma: Pathology

 The definitive diagnosis of ASPS is based on its appearance under the microscope (i.e., its histomorphology), and presence of the characteristic chromosomal translocation (i.e., cytogenetics).

 ASPS' histomorphologic features include an alveolar-like pattern at low magnification and the presence of large cells with abundant eosinophilic cytoplasm and eccentric nuclei.
 Calcifications are commonly present, as may be seen with slow-growing neoplasms.

 Prognosis

 Although ASPS displays a relatively indolent course, the ultimate prognosis is poor and is often characterized by late metastases.
+Local recurrence is 11 to 50%.
+Metastases often occur more than ten years after diagnosis and involve the lungs, liver, bone, brain and (rarely) lymph nodes.
+Overall survival is 82% at 2 years and 56% at 5 years.
+One series also reported that a 5 year disease free survival of 71% in patients presenting with localized disease, which was only 20% in patients presenting with metastasis.
+Positive prognostic factors include small tumor size (< 5 cm), absence of metastases at presentation, younger age at diagnosis (< 10 years) and early detection at a completely resectable stage.
+Negative prognostic factors include older age, tumor size > 10 cm, distant metastasis at diagnosis and primary site in the trunk.

+Treatment

+Radical surgical resection is the treatment of choice.
+Excision of lung and brain metastasis may prolong survival.
+There is no apparent benefit to adjuvant chemotherapy.
+Radiation may reduce the risk of local recurrence.
+Clinical trial of crizotinib (c MET inhibitor) showed disease stabilization but no more help in tumor shrinkage.
+Selected patients of multiple pulmonary metastases have responded to interferon alfa 2a.

 Epidemiology

 ASPS is an extremely rare cancer.
 While sarcomas comprise about 1% of all newly diagnosed cancers, and 15% of all childhood cancers, ASPS comprises less than 1% of sarcomas.
+Patient age range is 1 - 78 years.
+Most commonly seen in patients aged 15 - 35 years.
+72% cases were < 30 years of age.
+Research consistently demonstrates a strong female majority.
+Female predominance is less pronounced in older patients (> 30 years) and children.
 According to the American Cancer Society, about 9530 new cases of soft tissue sarcoma will be diagnosed in the USA in 2006.
 This predicts under 100 new cases of ASPS.
 Such low numbers of occurrence seriously impede the search for a cure by making it hard to gather any meaningful statistics about the disease.
 As a result, finding the best treatment option often involves making a lot of educated guesses.